The CLT-Driven Curriculum

 This would be a serious watering down of the extensive research that has gone into CLT and the profound implications for teachers that have come out of that research.
 So, can CLT actually transform teaching in the way that it promises, and, if so, how?

-I would argue that there are two dimensions to CLT.
+We would argue that there are two dimensions to CLT.
 Both need to be at the foundation of teaching if CLT is to realise its enormous potential in classrooms.
 The first dimension is that teaching is most effective when we present new material to learners in small parts.
-We neither overload nor underload the brain’s working memory.
-‘Getting the load right’ has to come way before the concerns regarding managing extraneous load (such as not over decorating PowerPoint slides).
-Indeed, without matching the learner to the precise point in the curriculum learning journey first, the concerns/tips regarding how not to overload the WM in the throws of teaching become erroneous.
+We neither overload nor underload the brain’s WM (Working Memory).
+‘Getting the load right’ has to come way before the concerns regarding managing extraneous load (such as not over-decorating PowerPoint slides).
+Indeed, without matching the learner to the precise point in the curriculum learning journey first, the concerns/tips regarding how not to overload the WM become erroneous.

 The second dimension is that CLT needs to be the driver of curriculum design.
 Only then can CLT become a transformational and embedded part of classroom culture.
-Basic logic takes us to a realisation that a single isolated teacher is somewhat limited in their implementation of CLT.
-There needs to be a whole-school systematic approach; a curriculum designed entirely around the principles of CLT.
+Basic logic tells us that a single, isolated teacher is somewhat limited in their implementation of CLT.
+There needs to be a whole-school, systematic approach; a curriculum designed entirely around the principles of CLT.
 What would that look like?
 Here are 5 key features of a CLT-driven curriculum design:

 i) Curriculum Content Detail

 Firstly, the breaking down of the learning journey into small parts needs to happen just once, from start to finish!
 This should take account of the learners’ typical domain-specific journey to fluency in a well-thought-out manner to ensure that all of the detailed minutiae are in place at the design stage.
-Teachers should never need to deconstruct the curriculum for themselves.
+Teachers (and schools) should never need to deconstruct the curriculum for themselves!
 This detail should be immediately accessible (i.e. in an online digital format) to reduce teachers’ workload.
+This curriculum separates Basic Skills and Wider Maths Skills to allow prioritisation of the Basic Skills learning journey which then informs the timing of the Wider Maths learning journey.
 This curriculum understands that constructing schemas transcends year groups.
 Where schemas connect to each other, the curriculum chronology must ensure learners ‘turn up’ to lessons with the pre-requisite background knowledge.
 Following this learning journey prevents the crippling inefficiency experienced when teachers constantly search for, and perhaps suddenly find, learning gaps.

 ii) The Expected Journey

-Secondly, running through this curriculum journey there must be a timeline that describes a minimum, yet high, expectation for all learners (without a relevant learning difficulty) to acquire core knowledge.
-This allows teachers across the school to keep a large group together for explicit teaching of core knowledge.
-Maintaining the correct cognitive load for the class, also reduces workload for teachers.
-A large cohort group will have a predictable background knowledge, as opposed to an unknown one.
+Secondly, running through this curriculum journey there must be a timeline that describes a minimum, yet high, expectation for all learners (without a relevant learning difficulty) to acquire basic skills.
+This allows teachers across the school to keep a large group together for explicit teaching of Basic Skills.
+Maintaining the correct cognitive load for the class also reduces the workload for teachers.
+A large cohort group will have a predictable level of background knowledge, as opposed to an unknown one.
 The actual standard of this minimum, yet high, expectation journey will be driven by a combination of: